+SEC on the Silver Screen:

-Silver Screen: How Films Shape Public Perception of Financial Regulation In the 20th and 21st Centuries
+How Films Shape Public Perception of Financial Regulation in the United States During the Twentieth and Twenty-First Centuries, 1914-2023

-By Loren E. Miller
+By Loren E. Miller, Ph.D.

 Since the invention of the nickelodeon, motion pictures have been an important part of American popular culture.
-Films ushered Americans into a new era of modernity, and helped create a national community.
-David Sklar argues: "For the first half of the twentieth century...movies were the most popular and influential medium of culture in the United States.
-They were the first of the modern mass media, and they rose to the surface of cultural consciousness from the bottom up."1 Scholars argue that movies both dictate and reflect culture.
+Films ushered Americans into a new era of modernity and helped create a national community.
+David Sklar argues; "For the first half of the twentieth century...movies were the most popular and influential medium of culture in the United States.
+They were the first of the modern mass media, and they rose to the surface of cultural consciousness from the bottom up."
+Scholars argue that movies both dictate and reflect culture.
 Additionally, they can be a means of controlling and empowering people.
 Movies have the power to change conventional values, as well as create them.

-While scholarship continues to discuss the historical affects of films on the American public, there is little exploration of the portrayal of American financial markets in motion pictures.
+While scholarship continues to discuss the historical affects of films on the American public, there is little exploration of the portrayal of U.S. financial markets in motion pictures.
 Financial markets are a large part of the American economy and culture.
-Moreover, movies have depicted financial markets, misdeeds, and regulation since the invention of silent film.
-By studying the various ways American movies have shown the image of the markets, nature of financial misdeeds, and the role of regulation over the past century, people can begin to consider how film may have reflected and shaped public perception of financial regulation.
+Moreover, movies have depicted markets, misdeeds, and regulation since the invention of silent film.
+By studying the various ways American movies have shown the image of the markets, nature of financial misdeeds, and the role of regulation over the past century, people can begin to consider how film may have reflected and shaped public perception of financial markets.

-This research has been organized chronologically in order to better reveal changing themes and patterns in films on financial regulation.
-The earliest silent films, created during the 1910s, depicted financial misdeeds as stock speculation and manipulation, as well as embezzlement.
-These misdeeds support an image of the markets as somewhat volatile.
-Characters easily lost and gained money with the changing markets.
-However, there is no real institutional punishment for financial misdeeds.
-Characters are punished by fate and misfortune, but there are few government repercussions.
+This project has been organized chronologically to better reveal changing themes and patterns in U.S. films depicting American financial regulation.
+The earliest feature-length silent films created during the 1910s, depict financial misdeeds as stock speculation and manipulation, and embezzlement.
+These offences support an image of the markets as somewhat volatile.
+Characters easily lose and gain money with the changing markets.
+However, in this early period there are no real institutional punishments for financial misdeeds.
+Characters are punished by fate and misfortune, but there are few governmental repercussions.
 These plots reflect the lack of governmental financial regulation at the time.

-During the 1920s, many of the same types of misdeeds are depicted in films; however the reasons behind the crimes and the punishments shift.
-Characters often have good intentions and noble reasons for committing misdeeds, such as helping an impoverished family member.
-These characters are often redeemed in the end of the film, perhaps because of the good intent behind their actions.
+During the 1920s, many of the same types of misdeeds are depicted in films; however, the reasons behind the crimes and the punishments shift.
+Characters often have good intentions and noble reasons for committing crimes, such as helping an impoverished family member.
+These characters are frequently redeemed in the end of the film, perhaps because of the good intent behind their actions.

 The 1930s is by far the decade with the largest number of films focusing on financial regulation.
-The increase in movies on this topic provides insight into the historical moment; the country faced the Great Depression after the stock market crash of 1929, and at the same time film technology grew.
-The motion pictures of the 1930s reflect the country's preoccupation with the stock market crash, and the influence money can have on people.
-Many movies in 1930s include crimes such as embezzlement.
-There are also a fair number of films that survey past financial panics.
-During the 1930's, characters that perform these misdeeds are subject to governmental punishments instead of moral ones.
-For example, The Gorilla mentions an SEC agent investigating a financial crime.
+The increase in films on this topic provides insight into the historical moment; the country faced the Great Depression after the stock market crash of 1929 and subsequently, the government created the Securities Exchange Commission (SEC) to restore people's faith in the economy.
+At the same time, film technology grew, and by the early 1930s, many films were incorporating sound.
+The motion pictures of the 1930s clearly reflect the country's preoccupation with the stock market crash and the influence money can have on people.
+Many movies include crimes such as embezzlement.
+There are also a fair number of films that survey past financial panics, like Black Friday.
+During the 1930's characters that perform misdeeds are subject to governmental punishments instead of moral ones.
+For example, The Gorilla, mentions an SEC agent investigating a financial crime.